LidiaMorejudo/LanguageStoreProject2/README.md

 ## **Tested on different devices**

-I tested the website on my apple devices, mobile phone, laptop and iPad, and used www.browserstack.com to test on Android devices.
+I tested the website on my apple devices, mobile phone, laptop and iPad, and used [browerstack]www.browserstack.com to test on Android devices.

 ## **Form Error Handling**

 There are two forms on the site to be used to find tutors' details and also booking lessons.

 1. On the form on the Find a tutor page, the form contains two dropdown lists.
 The site will return a list of tutors even if only one option of one list is selected.
 If an item of both lists is selected the filter will be more specific, of course.
 2. On the form on the booking a tutor, if one of the fields is not completed the site will remind the user to complete the field before the booking can be made.
 At the moment, when clicking on the booking button a message is fired informing the user that the booking has been made.
 The future development would include a real booking with payment through an API to paypal, for instance.
 3. The form to contact us, is a more straightforward contact form, which will remind the user if one of the compulsory fields has not been completed.

+## **Development process**

+1. I started my project by planning what it is I wanted to achieve with each page, and did not use a template.
+I created my own files and structure.
+2. I regularly staged my changes, first checking the changes created using the git status command.
+3. After checking the changes were listed correctly I used the command git add *.
+4. To create the comment to explain the changes introduced, I typed the command git commit -m "comment explaining changes".
+5. The last step would be to upload the changes into the repository in Github with the command git push.
+6. When the changes are uploaded to Github the deployed webpage displayes the latest version.
+7. It is important to note that an added step in this process was to open a new terminal each time I was to upload any changes to Github.
+Without opening a new terminal I found that my Gitpod would not connect to Github, even if I had previously connected succesfully to it using python -m http.server 8000 and git status.

 ## **Deployment**